-Under our Corporate Governance Guidelines and the applicable Nasdaq Stock Market LLC ("Nasdaq") rules (the "Nasdaq rules"), a director is not independent unless the Board affirmatively determines that he or she does not have a relationship with us that could compromise his or her ability to exercise independent judgement in carrying out his or her responsibilities as a director.
-In addition, the director must not be precluded from qualifying as independent under the per se bars set forth by the Nasdaq rules.
+Under our Corporate Governance Guidelines and the applicable Nasdaq listing standards, a director is not independent unless our Board affirmatively determines that he or she does not have a relationship with us that could compromise his or her ability to exercise independent judgement in carrying out his or her responsibilities as a director.
+In addition, the director must not be precluded from qualifying as independent under the per se bars set forth in the applicable Nasdaq listing standards.

 Our Board has undertaken a review of its composition, the composition of its committees and the independence of our directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board of Directors has determined that no director, except for Craig Parker, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of our directors, except for Craig Parker, has qualified as "independent" as that term is defined under the Nasdaq rules.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that no director, except for Craig Parker, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of our directors, except for Mr. Parker, has qualified as "independent" as that term is defined under the applicable Nasdaq listing standards.

-In making this determination, our Board of Directors considered the relationships that each non-employee director has with us and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including the director's beneficial ownership of our common stock and the relationships of our non-employee directors with certain of our significant stockholders.
+In making this determination, our Board considered the relationships that each non-employee director has with us and all other facts and circumstances our Board deemed relevant in determining their independence, including the director's beneficial ownership of our common stock and the relationships of our non-employee directors with certain of our significant stockholders.